kaisenlinux/trivy/docs/docs/references/configuration/cli/trivy_aws.md

       --policy-namespaces strings   Rego namespaces
       --region string               AWS Region to scan
-      --report string               specify a report format for the output. (all,summary) (default "all") --service strings             Only scan AWS Service(s) specified with this flag.
+      --report string               specify a report format for the output. (all,summary) (default "all") --reset-policy-bundle         remove policy bundle
+      --service strings             Only scan AWS Service(s) specified with this flag.
 Can specify multiple services using --service A --service B etc.
   -s, --severity string             severities of security issues to be displayed (comma separated) (default "UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL")
-      --skip-policy-update          skip fetching rego policy updates -t, --template string             output template
+      --skip-policy-update          skip fetching rego policy updates
+      --skip-service strings        Skip selected AWS Service(s) specified with this flag.
+Can specify multiple services using --skip-service A --skip-service B etc.
+  -t, --template string             output template
       --tf-vars strings             specify paths to override the Terraform tfvars files --trace                       enable more verbose trace output for custom queries